Revised Trauma Score (RTS) | HealthCalculum

-Assess trauma severity using Glasgow Coma Scale, Blood Pressure, and Respiratory Rate.
+Assess trauma severity using Glasgow Coma Scale, Systolic Blood Pressure, and Respiratory Rate.
+Free tool for emergency professionals.

 Calculate RTS